linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/02 - Trade and Technology - The Ricardian Model.md

 Geography includes the natural resources (such as land and minerals) found in a country, as well as its labor resources (labor of various education and skill levels) and capital (machinery and structures).
 A country's resources are often collectively called its factors of production, the land, labor, and capital used to produce goods and services.
 In the next two chapters, we study how the resources of a country influence its trade patterns and how trade leads to economic gains or losses for different factors of production.

 In some cases, a country can export a good without having any advantage in the natural resources needed to produce it.
 One example is "icewine," which is a type of wine invented in Germany but now also produced in the Niagara Falls region of Canada and the United States (see Side Bar: Can Comparative Advantage Be Created?
 The Case of "Icewine").
 Neither Taiwan nor Mexico has many mountains with ski resorts, so what explains their exports of snowboards?
-A hint is provided by noticing that the wholesale price of a snowboard purchased by the United States from these countries is very low: Taiwan sold snowboards to the United States for  \$45 and Mexico's wholesale price was just\$ 13.
-These prices are very low compared with the highest-priced countries shown, which are Switzerland (\$226), Tunisia (\$171), the Netherlands (\$159), and Poland (\$155).
+A hint is provided by noticing that the wholesale price of a snowboard purchased by the United States from these countries is very low: Taiwan sold snowboards to the United States for $45 and Mexico's wholesale price was just $13.
+These prices are very low compared with the highest-priced countries shown, which are Switzerland ($226), Tunisia ($171), the Netherlands ($159), and Poland ($155).
 The low prices from Taiwan and Mexico indicate that the snowboards they sell to the United States are either lower-quality or unfinished boards imported into the United States for further processing.
 This type of trade in unfinished goods is an example of offshoring, a process in which a company spreads its production activities across several countries and trades semifinished products among them.
 The snowboards coming into the United States from Mexico (at \$13) and Canada (at \$16) are probably semifinished.

 # Absolute Advantage